-Ecobricks: Building a way out of plastic?
+EcoBricks: Building a way out of plastic?

 The army was even called in to help clean-up.

-The boss of an Indonesian food factory is fighting back in his own way, with "Ecobricks".
+Harjanto Halim, the boss of Marimas PT, an Indonesian food factory, is fighting back in his own way with "EcoBricks".

 This creative solution encourages people to stuff 'soft' plastic into bottles, which can then be used as stools, chairs, and even walls.